What is the Coronavirus?

 How do I keep children occupied during this lockdown?

-For parents, guardians and carers who suddenly have children around them at all times is a major difference, and not necessarily an easy one to manage.
+For parents, guardians and carers, to suddenly have children around them at all times is a major difference, and not necessarily an easy one to manage.

 We've put together a brief, helpful guide on keeping kids occupied, entertained and educated here.